Doctor of Nursing Practice

-Explore the nursing practice doctoral degree program at the University of Alaska Anchorage
+Explore the Doctor of Nursing Practice degree program at the University of Alaska Anchorage

 Emphasizing professional practice, theory, research and leadership, the accredited

-doctorate in nursing program at UAA advances health care delivery and research application
+Doctor of Nursing Practice program at UAA advances health care delivery and research

-in the context of Alaska’s diverse communities.
-The program’s small size enables you
+application in the context of Alaska’s diverse communities.
+The program’s small size

-to personalize your clinical and residency experiences, particularly in rural and
+enables you to personalize your clinical and residency experiences, particularly in

 Nursing practice scholarships and financial aid